Muzala Samukonga

 Muzala Samukonga (born 9 December 2002) is a Zambian track and field sprinter who specialises in the 400 metres.
 In 2022, at the age of 19, he won gold medals at the Birmingham Commonwealth Games and African Championships.
 A flagbearer for Zambia at the 2024 Summer Olympics, Samukonga won the bronze medal in the 400 metres event.

-Career
+Biography

 Samukonga competed in the 400 metres at the 2021 World Under-20 Championships in Kenya, where he finished in fifth place after with a time of 45.89 s.

 In March 2022, he recorded a new personal best in the event of 45.65 s in Botswana.
 On 10 June, Samukonga won the gold medal in the 400 m at the 2022 African Championships in Mauritius, upsetting Bayapo Ndori in the final with a time of 45.31 s.
 His victory ended a ten-year reign of athletes from Botswana in the event, namely Isaac Makwala and Baboloki Thebe.
 It also qualified him for the 2022 World Athletics Championships the following month in Eugene, Oregon.

 In September 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+On 23 May 2026, Samukonga had a second place finish in 44.04 seconds at the 2026 Xiamen Diamond League.
+On 14 July, he won the 400 m at the István Gyulai Memorial, in Budapest, in 44.02 seconds.
+In July, he placed sixth in the final of the 400 metres at the 2026 Commonwealth Games in Glasgow, Scotland.